iftikhar8/thesis/metrics/metrics.md

 Initial aim was to perform a meta-analysis and see how variables of connectivity, e.g. self-recruitment, varied across these studies using biophysical models.

 ##Research design
-We conducted a search for marine biology papers in the last 6 years (2010-2015) that used a biophysical model in their methods.
-The start date of 2010 was chosen arbitrarily, to limit the search to a manageable amount of papers-this was not an exhaustive search.
+We conducted a search for marine biology papers, looking at connectivity, in the last 6 year period (2010-2015) that used a biophysical model in their methods.
+The start date of 2010 was chosen arbitrarily, to limit the search to a manageable amount of papers-note this was not an exhaustive search.
 The online search engines, ISI Web of Knowledge and SCOPUS, were queried with the keywords connectivity, model* and marine.
 The search returned 59 papers that fit within the scope of our study, consisting of 248 authors and published in 31 unique journals.
-The full list of references used is provided in the supplementary material [provide reference].
+The full list of references is available at [provide reference to .csv at github perhaps or in supplementary material?].
 The topics of these journals were varied, with themes such as ecology, oceanography and genetics.

 *Do I want to provide a summary of impact factors?
 Show how they are connectivity models are being published in high impact journals, i.e. They are taken seriously*

-##Common Metrics
+##Connectivity Metrics
-We found excess of 30 different metrics of connectivity & dispersal amongst the studies, creating the issue of how to compare across studies.
+In 59 papers, we found over 30 different parameters used to describe the resulting patterns of connectivity & dispersal.
+This became a problem when we wanted to compare our model against other similar studies, a useful tool for evaluating the robustness & accuracy of your study.
+In a field where there are so many metrics, which ones should be reported?
+The two biggest issues were 1) that people created their own metric, which no one else used and 2) that people used one variations of a parameters, e.g. mean, median or upper quartile.
+The most common metrics ([Table 1]) used were

  These various metrics consisted of newly created metrics to different variations of the same measure, e.g. mean or median distance travelled.
-Another point of confusion in comparing studies is that people have different definitions of both self-recruitment and local-retention, including using different terminology which appear to be interchangeable between papers. {Burgess:2014cf}  stated the definitions clearly and succinctly, local retention is the fraction of offspring produced by a population that also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.
+Another point of confusion in comparing studies is that there is confusion of the definitions of self-recruitment and local-retention within the papers in the dataset. {Burgess:2014cf} stated the definitions clearly and succinctly, local retention is the fraction of offspring produced by a population that also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.
 Idea is to propose a suite of metrics that should be published in all studies.
 Connectivity metrics.
 Transport Success